vidjinnangni/selfhosted-docker/README.md

 To contribute:

 - Create a new folder under services/
-- Add a clean, minimal docker-compose.yaml
+- Add a clean, minimal `docker-compose.yaml`
-- Optionally include a .env.example file and a short README.md
+- Optionally include a `.env` example file and a short `README.md`
 - Avoid including reverse proxy setup unless strictly required

 Let’s build a simple, useful reference for the self-hosting community 🚀